-The competitive status quo was all about building virtual walls to protect the business from the outside-in, predominantly by adding layers of protection to perimeters and endpoints.
-By combining our research and brand narrative work with Forcepoint’s unique product strengths we identified a human-centric positioning focused on protecting the business from the inside-out—starting with people.
+At the time the industry was mostly focused on outside-in approaches, adding layers of protection to perimeters and endpoints.
+Driven by our research and brand narrative work, combined with Forcepoint’s unique product strengths, we identified a human-centric positioning focused on protecting from the inside-out—starting with people.

 Our latest work includes a thought-leadership program with the Wall Street Journal, anchored in the question “If cybersecurity were created today, what would it look like?”
 Targeting Boards and the C-Suite, a content-driven teaser campaign led up to Davos and a speaking engagement by Forcepoint’s CEO.
 This was followed by a series of animated videos capturing the visions of industry leaders.